 Every application in Slate must have an application round.
 This data point must be mapped in the source format to ensure that an application is created.

 How Scoir Application Rounds Relate to Rounds in Slate

 Since your institution can configure which round options applicants can select within Scoir, the rounds should directly match your institution's round configurations within Slate in most circumstances.

-If your application rounds have a specific entry term (for example, Transfer Fall and Transfer Spring), you can map the source format's same application_round source field to an entry term field (if you have one) as a second destination.
+If your application rounds have a specific entry term (for example, Fall and Spring), you can map the source format's same application_round source field to an entry term field (if you have one) as a second destination.
 Then, on the Prompt Value Mappings page, set the fall round to the fall entry term value, and the spring round to the spring entry term.

 If your application rounds are complicated and determined by multiple factors, the application round set by the import can be preliminary.
 Use the application_round source field to place the applications into the likely round for most situations.
 The Coalition Supplement form is capable of updating the application round, and this field can be configured with conditional logic and calculation formulas as necessary.